Psalms: In Christian prayer and worship

 New translations and settings of the Psalms continue to be produced.
 An individually printed volume of Psalms for use in Christian religious rituals is called a Psalter.

+Imam-ud-Din Shahbaz (1845–1921), a Punjabi evangelist and a poet, produced the first metrical translation of the Psalms in Punjabi, known as Punjabi Zabur.
+For a hundred years, the Punjabi Zabur has been used as an essential part of singing and praising in the majority of Urdu and Punjabi Churches around the globe.

 Furthermore, psalms often serve as the inspiration for much of modern or contemporary Christian worship music in a variety of styles.
 Some songs are entirely based on a particular psalm or psalms, and many quote directly from the Book of Psalms (and other parts of the Bible).